vchapple17/oauth-demo-public/README.md

 Jan 2018

+## Where

+Demo page can be found here: https://stately-century-142323.appspot.com/

 ## Why

 Develop understanding of the handshake process of OAuth 2.0 without the abstraction of a third party library.